 Tuberous breast is characterized by a breast shape abnormality.
-This is a relatively rare breast malformation which frequency is difficult to determine because of the different forms of the syndrome.
+This is a relatively rare breast malformation of which the frequency is difficult to determine because of the different forms of the syndrome.

-The common abnormality in all the breast tuberous cases is an abnormality in the breast implantation base which takes a tuber like appearance.
+The common abnormality in all cases of breast tuberous is an abnormality in the breast implantation base which takes a tuber like appearance.
 The base of the breast is concentrated (narrower than normal) and breasts develop as if they were enclosed in a tube.

 Other criteria for breast tuberous include:

 - A high position of the infra mammary fold.